Housing Market Forecast 2020

-Australian investors, landlords, and property managers are no doubt feeling the winds of change in 2018, and will have to conduct property management wisely to hang onto tenants in the rental markets of Sydney, Melbourne, Adelaide, Perth, Canberra, and Brisbane.
+Australian investors, landlords, and property managers will likely feel the howling winds of change in 2019.
+Property managers will have to upgrade how they conduct property management to hang onto tenants.

-For overindebted Australian mortgage holders, it might be the end, but for savvy investors, 2019 might bring some outstanding buying opportunities for rental income property.
-Will foreign buyers come rushing back soon?
+For over-indebted Australian mortgage holders, it might be the end, but for savvy investors, 2019 might bring some outstanding buying opportunities for rental income property.
+With or without the negative gearing proposed by the labor party, experts suggest rental property investors can still come out ahead.

 Prices Dropping Down Under